johnsonjh/6FORTH/README.txt

 6FORTH supports a small subset of the standard FORTH vocabulary.

-This program is a revision of Tiny FORTH written by David Malmberg, originally published in "Commodore Power/Play", Volume 4, Number 1, Pg.
-104-111, February/March 1985, written in LOGO, translated to C by Kathy Larkin for Honeywell/Bull CP-6.
+This program is a revision of 'TINY.FORTH' written by David Malmberg, originally published in "Commodore Power/Play", Volume 4, Number 1, Pg.
+104-111, February/March 1985, written in LOGO, translated to C by Kathy Larkin for Honeywell/Bull CP-6 and GCOS-8.

 The FORTH language is stack oriented.
 That is, all numeric arguments are put on a stack.
 FORTH uses Reverse Polish Notation (RPN) where arithmetic operators follow their arguments.
 For example, 3 + 4 becomes 3 4 +, and (9 - 8)/(7 * 6) becomes 9 8 - 7 6 * /.

-FORTH is a revision of 'TINY.FORTH', written in LOGO by David Malmberg, and published in the February/March 1985 issue of Powerplay magazine.
-FORTH is written in C for CP-6 and GCOS-8 operating systems by Kathy Larkin, LCPD.

  The FORTH vocabulary includes: